ryandeleuze1/Chaos-in-Motion/README.md

 # Chaos-in-Motion
-Modeling motion of magnetic pendulum with three magnets at the base.
+Model for motion of magnetic pendulum with three magnets at the base.